fetchai/fetchd/README.md

-# Fetch.ai fetchd Fork
+# Fetch.ai fetchd repository

-This repository is the fork from the original [wasmd](https://github.com/CosmWasm/wasmd).
-It contains Fetch.ai specific updates required for the test networks and future mainnet.
-For this reason it is versioned independantly.
+This repository contains the source code for validators on the Fetch network.
+The source is based on the [wasmd](https://github.com/CosmWasm/wasmd) variant of the Cosmos-SDK, which includes a virtual machine that compiles to WebAssembly.
+It contains Fetch.ai-specific updates required for the test networks and future mainne t, including a decentralized random beacon (DRB) and a novel, compact multi-signatures scheme.
+Versions of this repository are not currently syncrhonised with either wasmd or the Cosmos-SDK.
 Please refer to the [releases](https://github.com/fetchai/fetchd/releases) section for the compatiblity with upstream versions.

 **Note**: Requires [Go 1.14+](https://golang.org/dl/)